JuliaLang/julia/doc/stdlib/base.rst

 .. function:: eof(stream)

    Tests whether an I/O stream is at end-of-file.
 If the stream is not yet exhausted, this function will block to wait for more data if necessary, and then return ``false``.
 Therefore it is always safe to read one byte after seeing ``eof`` return ``false``.

+.. function:: ntoh(x)
+   Converts the endianness of a value from Network byte order (big-endian) to that used by the Host.

+.. function:: hton(x)
+   Converts the endianness of a value from that used by the Host to Network byte order (big-endian).

+.. function:: ltoh(x)
+   Converts the endianness of a value from Little-endian to that used by the Host.

+.. function:: htol(x)
+   Converts the endianness of a value from that used by the Host to Little-endian.

 Text I/O
 --------